 Form into a ball and flour lightly

 Do not over work the pastry or it will become elastic and chewy, not crisp and flaky.
-Wrap the dough in clingfilm and refigerate for at least an hour (I did for 3 hours!)
+Wrap the dough in clingfilm and refrigerate for at least an hour (I did for 3 hours!)

 Remove from the fridge and roll it out as thinly as you can on a lightly floured surface.
 Then line the tart tin….as best as you can (mine seemed a tad small for the tin but I managed to stretch it…to fit!) and freeze for an hour.

-When the hour’s up, preheat the oven to 180 degrees centigrade (350 degrees fahrenheit) and bake the pastry shell for 12 minutes or until lightly golden.
+When the hour’s up, preheat the oven to 180 degrees centigrade (350 degrees Fahrenheit) and bake the pastry shell for 12 minutes or until lightly golden.
 Remove from oven and set aside

 You should have your rice pudding…and your pastry case now ready

-Preheat the oven to 200 degrees centigrade (400 degrees fahrenheit)
+Preheat the oven to 200 degrees centigrade (400 degrees Fahrenheit)